uccmisl/goDASHbed/README.md

 ```
 You may also need to update the `configure.json` file in goDASHbed/config, and change url to point to the content downloaded

+The clients will randomly choose one URL from the `urls/mpdURL.py` file.

 if using tcp with https - change http to https in the configure.json file
 if using QUIC - change http to https in the configure.json file